warmuuh/milkman/readme.md

 A [sample plugin](https://github.com/warmuuh/milkman/tree/master/milkman-note) was provided that extends all requests with a `Note` tab so you can add some description to any kind of requests.

+More details about developing plugins can be found in the [plugin development guide](/docs/plugin-development.md).

 *Installation:* all plugins are to be copied to the `/plugins` folder

 # Roadmap